mbarbin/bopkit/project/README.md

   />
 </p>

-Visa is a compact micro-processor that comes with a tool for simulating its assembly language and converting it into binary instructions for the visa-machine.
+Visa is a compact microprocessor that comes with a tool for simulating its assembly language and converting it into binary instructions for the visa-machine.
 The project contains an assembly code that drives the display of a 7-segment digital calendar.